 Enquiries about entry to specific Honours courses should be directed to the Academic Chair.

-Students wishing to withdraw from a component of an Honours course (or to postpone a component to another semester) should do so before the census date, as any changes after then will be recorded on their academic record, will incur a fee liability and will not entitle them to extra time to complete their Honours.
+Students wishing to withdraw from a component of an Honours course or postpone a component to another semester should do so before the census date, as any later changes will be recorded on their academic record, will incur a fee liability and will not entitle them to extra time to complete their Honours.
 Withdrawals and failures in Honours components are taken into account when determining the final class of Honours, but neither necessarily disqualifies the student from graduating with Honours.

 A student is permitted only one attempt at an Honours course within a disciplinary area or group of closely related disciplines.
-Where a student withdraws from the Honours course before the commencement of the second semester of enrolment (or third semester, in the case of a part-time student), this is not considered an attempt.
+Where a student withdraws from the Honours course before the commencement of the second semester of enrolment, or third semester in the case of a part-time student, this is not considered an attempt.
 Withdrawals after then are regarded as an attempt.
-Students who withdraw from Honours do not receive any academic credit towards Honours for any coursework already completed; there is only a total 24 credit points credited when Honours is awarded.
+Students who withdraw from Honours do not receive any academic credit towards Honours for any coursework already completed; the total 24 credit points is credited when Honours is awarded.

-International students studying on a student visa are required to meet with a Transition and Retention Officer before formally withdrawing, as withdrawal will result in having their Confirmation of Enrolment cancelled and may have implications on their student visa.
+International students studying on a student visa are required to meet with a Transition and Retention Officer before withdrawing, as withdrawal will result in their Confirmation of Enrolment being cancelled and may have implications on their student visa.

-If a student needs a period of time away from their Honours enrolment, an application for Approved Leave should be submitted to The Student Centre.
-Approved Leave may be granted for a maximum period of two consecutive semesters.
+If a student needs a period of leave away from their Honours enrolment, an application for Approved Leave should be submitted online.
+Approved Leave may be granted for a maximum of two consecutive semesters.
 Students who are granted Approved Leave for one or two semesters will need to update their program of study.
 In some cases this may require changes to the components of the honours course, or of supervisor.